The 4 most effective email templates to follow up on outstanding invoices

-No one likes dealing with an invoice dispute but they, unfortunately, happen all too often in the business world, significantly delaying payments.
+No one likes dealing with an invoice dispute but, unfortunately, they happen all too often in the business world.

 A client disputing invoices can lead to a lot of wasted time and money.
-In this blog post, we will discuss seven common reasons for a disputed invoice and how to resolve them, including the finer points of invoice dispute law.
+This blog post will discuss seven common reasons for a disputed invoice and how to resolve them, including the finer points of invoice dispute law.

 A disputed invoice is an invoice that a customer or client does not agree with and therefore refuses to pay.
 In some cases, the customer may dispute the entire invoice, while in other cases, they may only take issue with certain charges.